 Training groups are kept small in order to facilitate a thorough and personal experience for each trainee.

-The dates for the 2018/2019 EFL Practitioner Training Programme are below:-
+The dates for the 2019 EFL Practitioner Training Programme will be available soon.

 To book an Introductory Workshop, a pre-requisite for the EFL Practitioner Training Programme, please see the Workshop page on our website. read more...